Danhte/Core-Code-Readme-Dante/README.md

             if(num % 2 ==0)console.log(num);
         }while (num + ",")

-7.Bad Code
+### Bad Code
-because the variable was already assigned with the false value and it is not necessary to assign that value again, but rather it is necessary to make a comparison
+- because the variable was already assigned with the false value and it is not necessary to assign that value again, but rather it is necessary to make a comparison

         var cond = false;
         if (cond == false) {